-The top 8 applications will then be reviewed and scored by all Scientific Review Committee members and then individually discussed at length during a review meeting where awardees and runners up are then selected by consensus.
+The top 8 applications will then be reviewed and scored by all Scientific Review Committee members and individually discussed at length during a review meeting, where awardees and runners up are selected by consensus.

 All applications that make it through to this final stage are highly competitive and will receive feedback outlining their research proposals strengths and areas for development regardless of whether they are selected for an award.

 - Potential for a career in HIV related research

 - Prior research experience and/or publications